 - d.
 To hold the executive branch accountable for its governance of society.

-Far too often, parliamentarians see their roles as supporting the government at any cost if they are a member of the governing party or opposing the government regardless of the merits of its proposals when they are in opposition.
+Far too often, parliamentarians see their roles as supporting the government at any cost, regardless if they are a member of the governing party or opposing the government.

 In a properly functioning democracy, a government is accountable to the parliament as a whole, where the members bring a diversity of opinion to the debate but are still required to exercise their considered judgment on the proposals by government and the performance of government.

 3. Clear objectives, measurable results

 Members of an organization develop stronger affinity to the organization when they clearly understand what is expected of them.
 Each Chapter of GOPAC is entitled to identify and develop its own objectives and be accountable for the results.

 For example, GOPAC’s Latin American Chapter has chosen to identify the progress (or lack thereof) that their governments have made in introducing the legislation necessary to implement the Santiago Convention Against Corruption.
 In the Caribbean, the chapter has recognized the need to improve the effectiveness of the Public Accounts Committees which are Standing Committees of the Legislature focused on accountability.

 The GOPAC secretariat is located in Ottawa, Canada.
 At a meeting in September of 2008, USLAC and the Canadian GOPAC chapter formed a North America chapter, which will have 3 seats on GOPAC’s global board.